-Attic Theatre Company recognises that social media provides opportunities to engage, connect and develop unique relationships with vulnerable adults in a creative and dynamic medium, where users are active participants, such as social networking sites e.g. Facebook, and other current platforms; micro-blogging services e.g. Twitter; video-sharing services e.g. YouTube; and photo-sharing services e.g. Flickr or Instagram.
-However, Attic Theatre Company also recognises the risks associated with user interactive services.
+Attic Theatre Company recognises that social media provides opportunities to engage, connect and develop unique relationships with adult at risk in a creative and dynamic medium, where users are active participants, such as social networking sites e.g. Facebook, and other current platforms; micro-blogging services e.g. Twitter; videosharing services e.g. YouTube; and photo-sharing services e.g. Snapchat or Instagram.
+However, Attic Theatre Company also recognises the risk associated with user interactive services.

-- Attic Theatre Company will: - ensure that any Attic webpage/profile created specifically for a social media site adheres to this policy's guidelines relating to the privacy of personal information and the use of images; - monitor the use of such sites, and comments made on the sites, to ensure that they are appropriate and not abusive;
+Attic Theatre Company will:

-- ensure that there is a dedicated manager of social media responsible for setting up, managing and moderating (overseeing / reviewing /responding to posted content) such sites.
-Attic Theatre Company will ensure that this person is trained in and understands online safeguarding issues, including warning signs of grooming and sexual exploitation and that they have a DBS check; and ensure compliance with Attic Theatre Company's policy on social media as detailed in this document. - not ask users to divulge any personal details including home and email addresses, schools or mobile numbers - that may help locate a child, young person or vulnerable adult; - promote safe and responsible use of social networking to Attic Theatre Company audiences online
+- ensure that any Attic webpage/profile created specifically for a social media site adheres to this policy's guidelines relating to the privacy of personal information and the use of images; - monitor the use of such sites, and comments made on the sites, to ensure that they are appropriate and not abusive; - ensure that there is a dedicated manager of social media responsible for setting up, managing and moderating (overseeing / reviewing / responding to posted content) such sites.
+Attic Theatre Company will ensure that this person is trained in and understands online safeguarding issues, including warning signs of grooming and sexual exploitation and that they have a DBS check; and ensure compliance with Attic Theatre Company's policy on social media as detailed in this document. - not ask users to divulge any personal details including home and email addresses or mobile numbers - that may help locate an adult at risk; - promote safe and responsible use of social networking to Attic Theatre Company audiences online